 Juniata College student honored as Newman Civic Fellow

-Through the fellowship, Campus Compact provides the students with a variety of learning and networking opportunities that emphasize personal, professional, and civic growth.
-Each year, Fellows are invited to a national, in-person conference of Newman Civic Fellows and participate in numerous virtual training and networking opportunities to help provide them with the skills and connections they need to create large-scale positive change.
+Through the fellowship, Campus Compact will provide these students with a year of learning and networking opportunities that emphasize personal, professional, and civic growth.
+Each year, fellows participate in numerous virtual training and networking opportunities to help provide them with the skills and connections they need to create large-scale positive change.
 The cornerstone of the fellowship is the Annual Convening of Fellows, which offers intensive skill-building and networking over the course of two days.
 The fellowship also provides fellows with pathways to apply for exclusive scholarship and post-graduate opportunities.

-The Newman Civic Fellowship is supported by the KPMG Foundation and Newman’s Own Foundation.
+The Newman Civic Fellowship program is supported by the KPMG Foundation.
 Learn more at compact.org/newman-civic-fellowship.
 You can read more about each of the student leaders selected for this year’s cohort at compact.org/newman-civic-fellowship/the-2022-2023-newman-civic-fellows.

 Campus Compact is a national coalition of colleges and universities committed to the public purposes of higher education.
 Campus Compact supports institutions in fulfilling their public purposes by deepening their ability to improve community life and to educate students for civic and social responsibility.
 As the largest national higher education association dedicated solely to campus-based civic engagement, we provide professional development to administrators and faculty to enable them to engage effectively, facilitate national partnerships connecting campuses with key issues in their local communities, build pilot programs to test and refine promising models in engaged teaching and scholarship, celebrate and cultivate student civic leadership, and convene higher education institutions and partners beyond higher education to share knowledge and develop collective capacity.
 Visit www.compact.org.